FAQS - Frequently Asked Questions

 Figuring out which side of the river you are standing on is very simple though the river's curvy nature often does make orientation difficult.
 The trick is to remember when you face DOWNRIVER (i.e. the river flows downward) the left bank is on your left and the right bank is on your right.
 If you can't figure out which way the water is flowing (don't look at the boats, they go upstream as well as down!) drop a potato chip or look for some debris and see which way it's floating.
 Then you will be able to make it to the Café Les Deux Magots on time, and not end up at La Defense.

-How do I get to my apartment or B&B from the airport?
+How do I get to my B&B from the airport?

 The most comfortable mode of transportation from the airport is a SHARED or PRIVATE VAN.
 We recommend you reserve a shuttle to arrive at your B&B or apartment in the easiest manner possible.
 The shuttle is a FIXED FEE and you will not pay more if there is traffic or other delays.
 Some transfer services available are:http://www.prestigeprivatetransfer.com/